yelwin3098/nextjs-chat-app/README.md

-# FriendZone - A full-stack realtime messaging chat application
+# Realtime Chat App - A full-stack realtime messaging chat application with next.js

 A project to learn modern full-stack development made by Josh.